AXES-SDSS: comparison of SDSS galaxy groups with all-sky X-ray extended sources: Data

 \subsection{Optical spectroscopy}

-We used the optical friends-of-friends (FoF) group catalog by \citet{Tempel2017}, which is based on the SDSS Data Release 12 (DR12; \citet{Blanton2005,Adelman-McCarthy2008,Padmanabhan2008,Eisenstein2011, Alam2015}).
+We used the optical friends-of-friends (FoF) group catalogue by \citet{Tempel2017}, based on the SDSS Data Release 12 (DR12; \citet{Blanton2005,Adelman-McCarthy2008,Padmanabhan2008,Eisenstein2011, Alam2015}).
 The catalogue covers the largest contiguous area of the main galaxy sample of the SDSS Legacy Survey. \citet{Tempel2017} constructed the group catalogue using the FoF algorithm based on the spectroscopic flux-limited galaxy catalogue.
 The galaxies were limited to Petrosian $r$-band magnitude brighter than 17.77.
 Their redshifts were corrected for the motion with respect to the cosmic microwave background and limited to $z<0.2$.
-The full catalogue contains 584\,449 galaxies, and 88\,662 groups.
-The poorest groups are less reliable as true structures, and their dynamical properties cannot be defined.
-Because of this, we limit the identification of X-rays to groups having five or more galaxies, and requiring 10 or more members for the scientific analysis.
+The full catalogue contains 584\,449 galaxies and 88\,662 groups with at least two members.

-The galaxy group characterization is strongly affected by interlopers \citep[e.g.][]{Mamon2013}, and to address this issue, we have introduced an additional step applying the membership cleaning code {\sc Clean} of \citet{Mamon2013}, retaining the galaxies within $R_{200c}$, which results in a final catalogue of 5\,801 groups with five or more members and a corresponding clean membership catalogue of 57\,352 galaxies.
+The galaxy group characterization is strongly affected by interlopers \citep[e.g.,][]{Mamon2013}, and to address this issue, we have introduced an additional step applying the membership cleaning code {\sc Clean} of \citet{Mamon2013}, retaining the galaxies within $R_{200c}$, which results in a final catalogue of 5\,801 groups with five or more members and a corresponding clean membership catalogue of 57\,352 galaxies.

 Optical groups can be characterized by several properties, such as those defined in \citet{Tempel2014}.
 In this paper, we use their number of members as a data quality tracer, $r$-band luminosity redefined to a uniform limit of $M_{\rm r}<-19.5$, and velocity dispersion, which we have refined using the clean membership.
-We use the gapper method \citep{Beers90} to estimate the velocity dispersion, suitable for the data in hand, and in addition, report velocity dispersions computed using mean absolute deviation \citep[MAD;][]{Beers90} in the catalogue.
-Since using five-member galaxies to estimate the velocity dispersion is uncertain, for the analysis presented in this paper, we used a sub-catalog of 1\,512 groups with ten or more members.
+We use the gapper method \citep{Beers90} to estimate the velocity dispersion, suitable for the data in hand.
+In addition, we report velocity dispersions computed using mean absolute deviation \citep[MAD;][]{Beers90} in the catalogue.
+Since using five-member galaxies to estimate the velocity dispersion is uncertain, for the analysis presented in this paper, we use a sub-catalogue of 1\,512 groups with ten or more members.